PtX Hub in India

 Towards becoming a global green hydrogen hub

-India’s economic and population growth of the recent years have translated into a steep rise in domestic energy demand – a trend that is set to continue.
+India’s economic and population growth of the recent years has translated into a steep rise in the domestic energy demand – a trend that is set to continue.
 Today, that demand is mainly met by fossil fuel sources while renewable energy, such as solar and wind, remain at around 3% of the energy mix.
-In its Nationally Determined Contributions (NDC) under the Paris Agreement, India committed itself to raise the share of electricity from non-fossil fuel sources to 40% by 2030.
+In its Nationally Determined Contributions (NDC) under the Paris Agreement, India committed to the target of achieving 50% cumulative electric power installed capacity from non-fossil fuel-based energy resources by 2030.

-The current consumption of hydrogen in India is primarily based on ‘grey’ hydrogen produced from fossil fuels and amounts to 6 million tons a year.
+The current consumption of hydrogen in India is primarily based on ‘grey’ hydrogen, produced from fossil fuels, and amounts to 6 million tonnes a year.
 The main demand comes from the chemical and refining industry.
 Substituting the present use of hydrogen with production from renewable sources will be an important step in India’s green transition.

-To advance its energy transition goals through bilateral cooperation, India has a standing platform for policy-level dialogue with Germany in the form of the India-Germany Energy Forum (IGEF) since 2006.
+To advance its energy transition goals through bilateral cooperation, since 2006 India has a standing platform for policy-level dialogue with Germany,the India-Germany Energy Forum (IGEF).
 Within this framework, both countries agreed in May 2022 to establish an Indo-German Green Hydrogen Task Force to strengthen collaboration around the production, utilisation, storage and distribution of green hydrogen and its derivatives.

 The PtX Hub’s work in India at a glance